SC Bastia: UEFA Cup finalist in 1978 and Cup victory in France in 1981

 This is the beginning of the team built around playmaker Claude Papi, which was composed of many talented players such as Johnny Rep of the Netherlands; Jean-François Larios, a midfielder and French international; and Charles Orlanducci, the solid libero nicknamed the "Lion of Vescovato".

 The team eliminated successively Sporting Lisbon, Newcastle United, Torino, Carl Zeiss Jena and Grasshoppers Zurich before a final defeat to PSV Eindhoven (0–0, 0–3).
 Of all the victories, the 3–2 win in Turin made the most lasting impression, the "Toro" being undefeated for two seasons on their home pitch.
 It is also during this match that Bastia marks the best goal of that time, a volley from 22 meters by Jean-François Larios.

 The final would, however, end with misfortune.
 First, with a first leg played at Furiani on an unplayable pitch, heavy rain having fallen on Corsica on 26 April 1978.
 Unfortunately, the Yugoslav referee postponed the meeting because of the proximity to World Cup in Argentina that was scheduled a few weeks later.
 Despite Bastia's dominance, the meeting ended with a goalless draw, 0–0.

 The final return, 9 May, lasted only 24 minutes.
-This is the time it took Eindhoven to score the first goal, followed by two more late in the game (3–0).
+This is the time it took PSV Eindhoven to score the first goal, followed by two more late in the game (3–0).
 The townsfolk will attribute the defeat of Bastia to fatigue accumulated in the league (3 games in 6 days in the days before the final return) and also the rain-soaked pitch in the first leg at Furiani.

 Bastia then realised the greatest moment in Corsican sport (see the movie Forza Bastia of Jacques Tati).
 The ECBC club, from a town of only 40,000 souls, had done more than challenge the major capitals of European football: it had allowed the whole of Corsica to meet, at a time when the nationalist movement was born, three years after the episode of Bastia, in 1975.

 Three years after that final, the Bastia won its first trophy with the Coupe de France 1980–81.
 This was a prestigious victory for the Corsican club facing St. Etienne of Michel Platini.
 The final was played at Parc des Princes in front of more than 46,000 spectators, including the newly elected President of the Republic, François Mitterrand.